 I finally had the urge to go when a friend decided to visit our town for a little rest and recreation.

 When we got there, I was surprised that the viewing area wasn’t too far from the shore.
 While riding the boat, there really isn’t much to see.
 The Whale Sharks barely get out the surface while they swim.
-However, you start to feel a bit of goosebumps thinking about these beasts swimming below you.
+However, you start to feel a bit of goosebump thinking about these beasts swimming below you.

 Finally, I mustered the courage to go for the dive.
-When going in the water, you have to go slowly so as not to rattle the Whale Sharks.
+When going into the water, you have to go slowly so as not to rattle the Whale Sharks.
 After getting underwater, there I saw them.
 The Whale Sharks in all their glory.
 They feed on krill which are pretty small in relation to their own body weight.
 I thought that they must have had to eat/hunt for food all day to even come close to feeling full.
 Add to that the fact that they have to swim while feeding which is quite an energy expenditure.
 They don’t get to sit around like us humans after we’ve had our fill.
 I guess they probably get to rest after getting back to their caves.
 I haven’t done thorough research about their lives but this was the thought running through my head at the time.

 They seem very calm and look like they’ve somehow been already accustomed to having humans swimming around.
 There are questions on whether or not it’s right to feed the Whale Sharks artificially.
 I’m not one to get into political matters.
 However, what I see is a beneficial relationship between the people and the Whale Sharks.
 The former feeds the latter and the favor is returned via financial reward.
 This rise in tourism activity has been a boon to the Oslobanons.
-It has given rise to a growing industry of hotels, restaurants and lodges.
+It has given rise to a growing industry of hotels, restaurants, and resorts.
 I believe any form of human intervention does have an effect on nature and the ecosystem.
 However, it is fine as long as it’s being done in moderation.
 The Whale Sharks are only fed in the morning.
-Before noon time and for the rest of the day, they are left to fend for themselves.
+Before noontime and for the rest of the day, they are left to fend for themselves.
 Nature has an inner resiliency that is kept as long as it isn’t abused.
 For now, I see a symbiotic relationship between man and beast.
 Each party benefits from the other.

 Comments will be approved before showing up.